Mostafa-Samir/Mostafa-Samir.github.io/drafts/2017-1-21-auto-diff.md

         return self._sub(other, self_first=False)
 ```

-The rest of the class implementation which also includes multiplication, division and powers, can be found in the code repository in the [dualnumbers.py](<link to file in repo>) file.
+The rest of the class implementation which also includes multiplication, division and powers, can be found in the code repository in the [dualnumbers.py](https://github.com/Mostafa-Samir/Hands-on-Intro-to-Auto-Diff/tree/master/dualnumbers/dualnumbers.py) file.
 It's fully commented and it follows exactly the same pattern of coding we used in the two operations here, the difference is in the math of each operation.
-The full derivation of these different math of can be found in [Dual Algebra.pdf](<link to file in the repo>) file, also in the repository.
+The full derivation of these different math of can be found in [Dual-Algebra.pdf](https://github.com/Mostafa-Samir/Hands-on-Intro-to-Auto-Diff/tree/master/Dual-Algebra.pdf) file, also in the repository.

 The next step after we defined what a dual number is and how it behaves is to create some mathematical functions that can handle the dual numbers.
 These can be easily defined as directly implementing similar math like those we got earlier for the $\sin$ and $\ln$ functions using the python's real math library `math`.
 An implementation for the $\sin$ function would go like this: